 The most recent edition of the race was won by Quackerjack trained by Mark Newnham beating home Invincible Gem and Sambro in a narrow victory.

-The Villiers Stakes is a great race for trainers and runners alike looking to test out there abilities against a quality field outside of key carnival racing.
+The Ingham Stakes is a great race for trainers and runners alike looking to test out there abilities against a quality field outside of key carnival racing.

 Especially through summer where racing isn’t as strong, the 1600m at Royal Randwick is a great way to showcase talent at a premium racecourse.